Breaking Down the Smollet Case - December 10th, Hour 2

 I think anything that Trump would be for, even if it's good for the country, they'd be against.

-I don't, but Trump would never mandate it.
+But Trump would never mandate it.

-Said that he supports the vaccines, that he himself has been vaccinated.
+Now, he has on numerous occasions, he's done it in interviews with me, said that he supports the vaccines, that he himself has been vaccinated.

-Um he also used monoclonal antibodies.
+He also used monoclonal antibodies.

-Uh Joe Biden's only mentioned it once.
+Joe Biden's only mentioned it once.

-I don't understand it because if I'm right in my belief, it's just a belief, because I've talked to so many people that pretty much everybody's made up their mind.
+I don't understand it because if I'm right in my belief, it's just a belief because I've talked to so many people that pretty much everybody's made up their mind.

-I mean, as evidenced by people willing to give up all of their salary, all of their benefits, all of the attirement, retirement money that they have accumulated over the years and leave a job because they feel so strongly about it.
+I mean, as evidenced by people willing to give up all of their salary, all of their benefits, all of the retirement money that they have accumulated over the years and leave a job because they feel so strongly about it.

-Except they just have one size fits all medicine, and I don't believe in it, Ricky.
+And I'm following the science on this, except they just have one size fits all medicine and I don't believe in it, Ricky.

 The answer is they'd be a lot harder on Trump.